Create parallel pool on cluster

 'AutoAddClientPath'— Specifies if client path is added to worker path

 user-added-entries on the client's path are added to each worker's

 'EnvironmentVariables'— Environment variables copied to workers

-Names of environment variables to be copied from the client
+Names of environment variables to copy from the client session to

-session to the workers, specified as a character vector, or cell
+the workers, specified as a character vector, string or string

-array of character vectors.
-The names specified here are appended to
+array, or cell array of character vectors.
+The names specified here

 'SpmdEnabled'— Indication if pool is enabled to support SPMD

 Indication if pool is enabled to support SPMD, specified as a

 logical.
 You can disable support only on a local or MJS cluster.